 5. Workshop with politicians and the civil society: Creating an agenda

 Based on the overview of topics and the priorities set by the citizens, a content-based roadmap and an agenda for the citizens' assembly was developed.
 This agenda was finalized in a half-day workshop on 10 November 2020 with representatives from the political world and with civil social organizations.

 The workshop participants ensured that all politically and socially relevant topics and issues were included in the citizens' assembly’s working program.
 They narrowed down topics and sorted issues according to their importance.
 They were also able to advise on the selection of experts and speakers for the citizens' assembly.

 Participants: CDU/CSU, SPD, FDP, Greens and Left in the Bundestag, Federal Ministry of Finance, Federal Ministry of the Interior, Federal Ministry of Defense, Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Federal Foreign Office, Federal Chancellery, BDI, DGB, UN Youth Delegates, Greenpeace, “Paritätischer Gesamtverband”, Forum Environment and Development, “Misereor”.

 All parliamentary parties in the Bundestag were invited to participate, as well as the Federal Ministry of Economics, the Federal Ministry for Economic Cooperation and Development, and other civil society actors.

 The implementing institutes IFOK, IPG, and nexus ensured that the agenda works well for the members of the citizens' assembly in terms of time and content.
-The agenda should leave enough space and flexibility for the concerns of the citizens themselves.
-The final decision on the agenda lies with the independent implementing institutes, who cooperate with the scientific partners.
+The agenda was meant to leave enough space and flexibility for the concerns of the citizens themselves.
+The final decision on the agenda lied with the independent implementing institutes, who cooperated with the scientific partners.